matross/matross/docs/task_plugins/stream_to_file.rst

 stream-to-file
 ======================================================

-Write the contents of the given Reader-ish to the desired file on the target machine.
+Write the contents of the given source input to the desired file on the target machine.

 Example
 ~~~~~~~

 .. code-block:: clojure

+   {:type :stream-to-file, :src "alias git=wow", :dest "~/.bash_aliases"}

 Configuration
 ~~~~~~~~~~~~~

+``:src``

+  source input, string or stream

+``:dest``

+  remote filepath

 Resources
 ~~~~~~~~~